Mbugus2008/Rental/README.md

 ├── wwwroot/                 # Static assets (Bootstrap overrides) ├── Program.cs               # ASP.NET Core entry point and middleware configuration
 ├── Rental.csproj          # Project definition and package references
-└── appsettings.json         # Configuration including SQLite connection string
+└── appsettings.json         # Configuration including SQL Server connection string
 ```

 ## Development notes

-- Entity Framework Core uses `EnsureCreated` on startup; delete `rental.db` to reset the sample data.
+- Entity Framework Core uses `EnsureCreated` on startup; drop the `RentalDb` database (or clear your target SQL Server database) to reset the sample data.
 - Validation attributes on the models drive both client-side and server-side validation for forms.
-- The solution targets .NET 8 and uses SQLite for simplicity.
-Swap the connection string in `appsettings.json` and install another EF Core provider if you prefer SQL Server or PostgreSQL.
+- The solution targets .NET 8 and uses SQL Server by default.
+Swap the connection string in `appsettings.json` and install another EF Core provider if you prefer SQLite, PostgreSQL, or a different database engine.